-Microsoft and Hortonworks have a shared passion of not just delivering Apache Hadoop to the Microsoft Windows and Azure environments, but also to enable the world of Microsoft users to gain value from Hadoop.
-Together, our engineers partner to deliver integration so that
+Microsoft and Hortonworks have a shared passion for not just delivering Apache Hadoop to the Microsoft Windows and Azure environments, but also to bring Hadoop’s value to Microsoft users.
+Together, our engineers partner to integrate the platforms so that:

 - Analysts can use Hadoop with tools like Microsoft Excel and PowerBI,

 - Developers can build Hadoop enabled apps with .NET,

 - Operators can manage Hadoop environment using Microsoft System Center.

 Microsoft and Hortonworks have collaborated in the open to expand the reach of Apache Hadoop and its ecosystem components.

 It all started with the Hadoop-8079 JIRA.
 Since then, Microsoft, Hortonworks and the Apache community have worked to enable Windows to be a first class Operating System for Apache Hadoop.
 This resulted in a significant milestone where Apache Hadoop Release 2.1.0-beta officially supported Windows as a platform OS.
 Going forward, Windows support will be part and parcel of every Apache Hadoop release.

 Pig-2793 and Hive-2998 are similar JIRAs that represent the work done so that Hadoop ecosystem projects support the Windows OS.
 Hortonworks Data Platform 2.0 for Windows supports the latest components of each Apache component, running on Windows.

 Stinger is the initiative to improve query execution time and increase SQL functionality for Apache Hive.
 Microsoft and Hortonworks worked actively in the Apache community towards completing Stinger.